How Catastrophic is Your LLM? Certifying Risk in Conversation: ablation study

 In the \emph{Adaptive with Rejection} distribution, $\lambda_h$ denotes the weight assigned to the high-weight neighbor set, while $\lambda_l$ represents the weight assigned to the low-weight neighbor set.
 Since the distribution is normalized after applying these weights (see Section~\ref{para:AwR}), only the ratio $\lambda_h / \lambda_l$ determines the effective sampling probabilities, rather than their absolute values.

 To study the influence of this ratio, we perform an ablation experiment by varying $\lambda_h / \lambda_l$ across the values $\{1.5, 2.0, 2.5, 3.0, 3.5\}$.
 Note that we require $\lambda_h > \lambda_l$, hence the minimum ratio considered is $1.5$.
-We then evaluate the resulting certified bounds under these different settings.
-As shown in Figure~\ref{fig:weight}, both the lower and upper bounds generally increase as the ratio grows, suggesting that placing relatively more weight on the high-weight neighbor set improves the effectiveness of this distribution.
+We then evaluate the resulting certified bounds under these different settings. {Figure~\ref{fig:weight} shows that, for all five LLMs, the certified bounds change only moderately as $\lambda_h / \lambda_l$ varies, with the highest bounds typically occurring at intermediate ratios (e.g., $2.0$–$3.0$).
+This suggests that a balanced setting—strong enough to move toward the harmful target when queries are accepted, but still willing to step back toward safer neighbors when rejections occur—gives the most effective behavior within this family.}